kodedninja/stream-value-reader/readme.md

 # stream-value-reader
 Small wrapper around [`concat-stream`](https://npmjs.com/package/concat-stream) and [`pump`](https://npmjs.com/package/pump) for those cases when you need to concat a stream and use its value multiple times, independent of the state of the stream.

+Honestly, I just didn't find a better way to solve this and couldn't find anything.

 ## Installation
 ```
 npm i stream-value-reader